youyanggu/covid19_projections/about.md

 ## Death forecasting model - Apr 2020 to Nov 2021

 This is our original model that we started at the beginning of the pandemic in 2020 and continued until the fall.
-The majority of this page is dedicated to explaining this model.
 You can find a detailed description below:

 ## Table of contents (Death forecasting model)